Create a Hosted Web Service¶

-Creating the Web Service Method¶
+Create the Web Service Method¶

 Before you create a Hosted Web Service, you will need a valid WSDL file that represents the methods with request and response schemas for the web services you need to host on Jitterbit.
 To create a Hosted Web Service, you first need to define a web service method as described in Creating a Web Service Method.

-Specifying Credentials for Your Web Service¶
+Specify Credentials for Your Web Service¶

 You can enable standard web service authentication for your web service on the Web Service Method screen.
 Alternatively, you can configure the Jitterbit Private Agent's Apache Server to handle certificates.